Over 1.5 million Swiss cell phone numbers on the Darknet - are you affected too?

 The data probably originated from two major security breaches at Facebook and WhatsApp.
 In the first incident, in 2021, over 1.6 million Swiss Facebook profiles were made public - including name, place of residence, employer and, in some cases, date of birth or email address.

 In the second case, unknown persons published around 1.5 million Swiss WhatsApp numbers that they had previously collected automatically.
-In both cases, attackers used technical vulnerabilities to systematically access the information.
+In both cases, attackers used technical vulnerabilities to systematically obtain the information.

 A random sample of 80 numbers by blue News shows that much of the published data is still correct and up-to-date.